Skip to main content

 Undergraduate students receiving Student Finance England Funding

-If you are considering this option or you have been given permission by your academic school to switch to a part-time mode of study on a full-time course, this can affect your Student Funding entitlement.
-You are still classed as enrolled on and undertaking a full-time course; it is only your mode of study which changes to part-time.
-Therefore, you continue to apply for Student Finance England funding for a full-time course as usual.
-However, there is a limit to the standard number of years that a Tuition Fee Loan remains available.
+If you have permission from your School to study one year part-time on a full-time course, you remain registered on the full-time course; it is only your mode of study which changes to part-time.
+Therefore, you continue to apply for your Student Finance England funding for a full-time course as usual.
+However, there is a limit to the standard number of academic years that a Tuition Fee Loan is available.
 See the section below for more information about this.
 The Maintenance Loan and any additional grants such as the Disabled Students Allowance should remain available for each year of study providing course attendance is required throughout each academic year.

 Can I continue to get a Tuition Fee Loan for every year of my course?

 For undergraduate study, Student Finance England provide a Tuition Fee Loan for the standard length of a course plus one additional year, often referred to as a gift year or plus one year.
-This additional gift year can only be used if a repeat of a year (in attendance) is required and allows a Tuition Fee loan to be paid.
-This should be sufficient if you will be able to complete your course within this time and are only adding one extra year to the normal length of your course by studying one year over two years.
-However study on an earlier degree level course or previous retakes of a year in attendance can affect this so please read the next paragraph about previous study.
+This extra year should be sufficient if you will be able to complete your course by adding just one extra year to the normal length of your course.
+However this additional year of Tuition Fee Loan may have already been used up if you have previously studied on an earlier degree level course or have already repeated a year or part year of your current course:

-Previous Study: If you have previous study on an earlier degree level course, or you have already re-taken a year of your course in attendance before, you may have used up this gift year/plus one year of funding.
-In these circumstances, if you study one year over two years, you would not automatically be entitled to a tuition fee loan for the additional year required to complete your current course.
-However, if you have compelling personal circumstances you could ask Student Finance England to consider awarding you an extra year of discretionary Tuition Fee Loan based on these.
+Previous Study: If you have previous study on an earlier degree level course or, you have already re-taken a year of your course before, you may have used up this gift year/plus one year of funding.
+In these circumstances, if you study one year over two years, you would not automatically be entitled to a tuition fee loan for the additional year of study.
+However, if you have compelling personal circumstances you can ask Student Finance England to consider awarding you an extra year of discretionary Tuition Fee Loan based on these.
 If this is not approved, you would be required to pay the tuition fee yourself for any the additional year of study.

 We explain about applying for this discretionary extra year of funding in our Undergraduate Funding Implications page My studies have been affected by compelling personal reasons.